 Group Policy vs. System Hardening: Why GPOs don’t provide sustainable security

-We are often asked why we do not perform system hardening based on group policies or group policy objects.
-The quick answer: Because the handling is inefficient and the results are unsatisfactory!
-We explain why in this article.
+We are often asked why we do not carry out System Hardening on the basis of Group Policies or Group Policy Objects.
+The quick answer: Because the handling is massively inefficient and the results are therefore unsatisfactory!
+We explain why this is the case in this article.

-Group Policy Objects were a great thing at the time of their introduction – about 25 years ago (ActiveDirectory with Windows NT/2000).
-And they represented a big step forward.
-Administrators came closer to the goal of obtaining a uniform configuration on remote or distributed systems with little time effort.
+Group Policy Objects (GPO) were a great thing at the time of their introduction – around 25 years ago (ActiveDirectory with Windows NT/2000).
+They represented a big step forward, as administrators came closer to the goal of achieving a uniform configuration on remote or distributed systems with little time expenditure.

-Microsoft explains in this article, for example, what advantages newer technologies such as PowerShell DSC have over GPOs.
+In this article, for example, Microsoft itself explains the advantages of newer technologies such as PowerShell DSC over GPOs.

 Can system hardening be done via Group Policy?

-Yes, basically GPOs can technically be used to distribute system configurations and thus hardening settings.
+Yes, in principle GPOs can be used technically to distribute system configurations and therefore also hardening settings.

-But: In a constantly changing (cyber) threat world, you should ask yourself whether you really want to set GPOs for the topic of cyber security.
-Because eminently important functionalities are missing for a meaningful Security Configuration Management (SCM)!
+In a constantly changing world of (cyber) threats, the question therefore arises as to whether you should really still rely on “rigid” GPOs in the area of IT security.
+This is because, as explained in the introduction above, eminently important functionalities are missing for meaningful Security Configuration Management (SCM)!

 Advantages Disadvantages